opendocsg/slw-judgments-backfill/2004_SGHC_120/report.md

 **Preventive detention**

 23     The Prosecution has submitted that this is an appropriate case for preventive detention in view of the accused’s antecedents.
-In _PP v Wong Wing Hung_ [1999] 4 SLR 329 at [9], Yong Pung How CJ succinctly summarised the underlying rationale for imposing preventive detention:
+In _PP v Wong Wing Hung_ <span class="citation">[1999] 4 SLR 329</span> at [9], Yong Pung How CJ succinctly summarised the underlying rationale for imposing preventive detention:

  [T]he purpose of imposing preventive detention is in order to protect the public.
 If the offender in question proved by his history of criminal behaviour to be a menace to the society, he should and must be put away for the protection and safety of the community at large.

-In _PP v Perumal s/o Suppiah_ [2000] 3 SLR 308 at [40] and [41], the learned Chief Justice further observed that the issue to be considered is:
+In _PP v Perumal s/o Suppiah_ <span class="citation">[2000] 3 SLR 308</span> at [40] and [41], the learned Chief Justice further observed that the issue to be considered is:

  ... whether the offender poses such a menace to society that it would be expedient for the protection of the public to subject him to a substantial period of incarceration.
 This stage of the enquiry should simply focus on the danger which the offender poses to the community at large.
 Whether he should be incarcerated under the regime of imprisonment or preventive detention is not the subject of the enquiry at this stage. ...